A Note to Carolina Ballet guests from our CEO Zalman Raffael

 We invite everyone to follow all CDC guidelines for staying healthy and visit Wake County’s information page regarding further local COVID-19 developments here.

-We are thrilled to announce our 2019-2020 season, once again bringing the Triangle innovative new works, proven masterpieces and classic expressions of passion and artistry.
+We are thrilled to announce our 2020-2021 season, once again bringing the Triangle innovative new works, proven masterpieces and classic expressions of passion and artistry.
 Subscribe today to get the best seats and exclusive benefits.
 Subscribing is a promise to yourself to take the time to enjoy the ballet.
-We hope you will join us when the CURTAIN RISES!
+We hope you will join us and let the beauty of Ballet move you!

 The School of Carolina Ballet